grrlgeek/sql-docs/docs/linux/sql-server-linux-active-directory-authentication.md

    ```

    > [!NOTE]
    > SPNs can take several minutes to propagate through your domain, especially if the domain is large.
-If you receive the error, `kvno: Server not found in Kerberos database while getting credentials for MSSQLSvc/<fully qualified domain name of host machine>:<tcp port>@CONTOSO.COM`, please wait a few minutes and try again.</br></br> The above commands will only work if the server has been joined to an Active Directory domain, which was covered in the previous section.
+If you receive the error, `kvno: Server not found in Kerberos database while getting credentials for MSSQLSvc/<fully qualified domain name of host machine>:<tcp port>@CONTOSO.COM`, wait a few minutes and try again.
+The previous commands only work if the server has been joined to an Active Directory domain, which was covered in an earlier section.

 1. Using **[ktpass](/windows-server/administration/windows-commands/ktpass)**, add keytab entries for each SPN using the following commands on a Windows machine Command Prompt: